simplesurance/baur/README.md

 ## Dependencies
-- To make use of git specify functionality like using the `$GITCOMMIT` variable and `[GitSourceFiles]` directive in config files,  the git commandline tools must be installed and findable via the `$PATH` environment variable.
+- To make use of git specify functionality like using the `$GITCOMMIT` variable and `[Build.Input.GitFiles]` directive in config files,  the git commandline tools must be installed and findable via the `$PATH` environment variable.

 ## Configuration